 - Stay hydrated.
 Our bodies need lots of water to get rid of toxins.
 Aim for 8 or more 8-oz glasses a day.

 - Take a prenatal vitamin.
 Remember how we said birth control can cause nutrient depletion?
 Taking a prenatal vitamin is essential if you are planning on trying to conceive in the near future.
-In fact, you should be taking a prenatal at least 90 days before TTC.
+In fact, you need prenatals before pregnancy, at least 90 days before trying to conceive.

 We are all for empowering women.
 When we leave vital details out of the conversation, that isn’t empowering at all, it’s misleading.
 We believe every woman can decide for herself if the risks outweigh the rewards when it comes to hormonal birth control.
 We don’t need to protect her from the truth, but rather support her by providing unbiased information and all potential options.